 Why would an employer have done this?
 Because, the rules kept changing and their crystal ball was broken!

 For example, if the ERC for calendar year 2020 was $40,000., then the compensation (wages and health insurance costs) deduction for tax purposes is reduced by the ERC amount of $40,000.
-Essentially, it results in taxable income for the employer equal to the ERC amount received in the year in which it was applied for.
+Essentially, it results in taxable income (or a reduction in the reported tax loss) for the employer equal to the ERC amount received in the year in which it was applied for.